DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 ###  Beampatterns

-We can plot the beampatterns in the horizintal plane v. frequency :
+We can plot the beampatterns in the horizontal plane v. frequency :

 | <p align="center"> <img src="Directivity_HorizontalPlan.png" width="350"  /> </p> |
 |       ---       |